grnspc/HAProxy/guides/haproxy/part-3/007-acme-certificates.md

 ---
 title: Part 3.7 - Test Certificate - ACME Client
-section: ACME Client
+sectionTitle: ACME Client
-chapterTitle: Test Certificate
+stepTitle: Test Certificate
-chapter: "3.7"
+step: "3.7"
 ---

-{{ $frontmatter.section }}
+{{ $frontmatter.sectionTitle }}
 # Part 3.7 - Test Certificate

 We need to forcefully issue our staging certificate so we can test things out and don't have to wait for the next update schedule.